What is cultivated meat?

 The most likely materials to be used for cultivated meat will be abundant, affordable, and food-safe.
 Some examples include polysaccharides such as chitosan, alginate, or cellulose; proteins such as zein; or complex composites such as lignin or textured vegetable protein.

-The materials can be assembled by existing techniques including 3D printing, polymer spinning technologies such as electrospinning, decellularization, tunable hydrogels, or even by nature itself (e.g., fungal mycelium).
+The materials can be assembled using existing techniques, including 3D printing, polymer spinning technologies such as electrospinning, decellularization, tunable hydrogels, or even by nature itself (e.g., fungal mycelium).
 Several B2B companies, distinguished by their selection of material or method of assembly, aim to supply the industry with scaffolds.
 Many others are likely to be founded.

-The selection of a scaffold and its properties will be highly dependent on the final product, with the scaffold having an increasingly important role in more structured products.
-Scaffolds may be intentionally designed to be biodegradable such that they are replaced with native extracellular matrix by the time a product is harvested.
+The selection of a scaffold and its properties will depend highly on the final product, with scaffolds playing an increasingly important role in more structured products.
+Scaffolds may be intentionally designed to be rapidly biodegradable, replacing them with native extracellular matrix by the time a product is harvested.
 Alternatively, scaffolds can make up a substantial portion of the final product, creating a hybrid product

 Scaffold materials that end up in a final product must meet requirements for how that product may be cooked and prepared, as well as how the material influences the product’s safety, digestibility, taste, and nutrition.
 Public databases of biomaterials and their properties can inform the selection of the most promising scaffold materials and methods to construct them.